yaselh/energy-meter-monitor/README.md

 # energy-meter-monitor

+## currently working on:
+- better region of interest estimation (see branch feat/roi)
 ## todo
 - train the model with a more suitable dataset
+- train with small variations in scaling and rotation
-- add learned regions of interest instead
+- add better region of interest estimation
 - clean-up and structure the repo

 # How to use